John Biggs (London politician): London Assembly

 Biggs represented City and East Constituency at City Hall between 2000 and 2016, during the tenures of Ken Livingstone and Boris Johnson.

-Under Ken Livingstone’s, initially independent mayoralty, relationships were frosty due in part to the circumstances of Livingstone's election and his subsequent support for Lutfor Rahman, but improved with time.
+Under Ken Livingstone's, initially independent mayoralty, relationships were frosty due in part to the circumstances of Livingstone's election and his subsequent support for Lutfur Rahman, but improved with time.

 As Assembly Member between 2000 and 2008 he was appointed Deputy Chairman of the London Development Agency (2004–2008) and served on the Metropolitan Police Authority (2000–2003), London Fire and Emergency Planning Authority and the London Health Commission.
 He was appointed by Government as Deputy Chair of the London Thames Gateway Development Corporation (2004–2008).
 Within the Assembly, he was variously Chair of Transport, Chair of Planning and Spatial Development, and Chair of Regeneration.

 Under Boris Johnson he was a witty and bitter critic although the men developed a strange if challenging rapport.
 Aside from challenging the Mayor in debate he was for 7 years Chair of the London Assembly Budget Committee.
 He was also Chair of the GLA Audit Committee, which among other matters considered issues of conduct including of the Mayor.
 Upon his election as Mayor of Tower Hamlets in 2016 he stood down from the Assembly, and was succeeded by Unmesh Desai.